Mwajiduddin/osticket-ticket-lifecycle/README.md

 http://localhost/osTicket/

-Using the link above, create a ticket, log in as one of the users you create in the previous tutorial, select one of the help topics you've made in the previous tutorial, fill in the blanks at your own discretion and hit "Create Ticket."
+Using the link above, create a ticket, log in as one of the users you created in the previous tutorial, then select one of the help topics you've made in the previous tutorial, fill in the blanks at your own discretion and hit "Create Ticket."
 You can then create another ticket as the other user by clicking on "Open a New Ticket" up top.

  <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/g1.png" />